 Make sure you don’t use any mortar or permanent substance when placing these items.

 Your septic system still needs to be inspected periodically.

 Here’s everything you should steer clear of for the sake of safety.
 Don’t…

-Plant trees closer than 25 feet away from the drain field because they can grow long and strong roots that get tangled in or piece the septic system
+Plant trees closer than 25 feet away from the drain field because they can grow long and strong roots that get tangled in or pierce the septic system

 Plant anything permanent over the septic tank cover like grass

 Put fencing near your drain field because it can cause issues if the stakes are too far down

 Plant vegetable gardens nearby because they can cause serious problems in the drain field

 Park on your drain field or put large lawn ornaments on top of it